Specialises in serious and complex cases of fraud, corruption, money laundering,

 Paul also acts as independent counsel to advise upon legal professional privilege in relation to material seized by prosecution authorities.

-Paul Sharkey prosecutes and defends in a wide range of criminal offences, with particular specialisms in cases of fraud, money laundering, drugs offences and consequent confiscation proceedings. (see practice headings for full details)
+Paul prosecutes and defends in a wide range of criminal offences, with particular specialisms in cases of fraud, money laundering, drugs offences and confiscation proceedings.

 Paul has acted in numerous cases involving the large-scale importation and supply of drugs and is regularly instructed by the CPS Organised Crime Division.
 He has extensive experience of dealing with difficult disclosure, PII and RIPA issues in such cases and is familiar with the range of evidential tools often deployed: telephone evidence (cell-site, phone billing, phone interrogation), observation evidence, tachograph evidence, drug valuation evidence, other forensic evidence and evidence obtained through co-operation with foreign jurisdictions through mutual assistance and Letters of Request.